neondatabase/website/content/guides/react-fastapi-rag-portfolio.md

     uv add fastapi asyncpg uvicorn loguru python-dotenv openai pgvector
     ```

-    Where each package does the following:
+    where each package does the following:

     - `FastAPI` : A Web / API framework
     - `AsyncPG` : An asynchronous PostgreSQL client